-Other Uses of GMOs
+Other GMO Uses

 You may be surprised to learn that we rely on genetically modified crops for much more than simply the food we eat.
 So, other than food, what are GMOs used for?
 Well, for starters, we use GMOs for clothing, medicine and fuel.
 Read on to find out about other uses.

 80% of all cotton produced worldwide in 2017 was genetically modified.
 In the US, 93% of all cotton currently grown is GMO cotton.

 Cotton is an extremely versatile crop that has been grown for thousands of years.
 The purpose of GMO cotton is to make it insect-resistant and herbicide-tolerant, so farmers can protect their crops from pests and weeds.